onera/Cassiopee/Post/doc/source/Post.rst

     :type var*: string
     :param strict: selection mode (0 or 1)
     :type strict: integer
+    :param cleanConnectivity: if True, connectivity is cleaned
+    :type cleanConnectivity: True or False
     :rtype: identical to input

     *Example of use:*